epam/edp-codebase-operator/docs/api.md

-JiraServerSpec defines the desired state of JiraServer
+JiraServerSpec defines the desired state of JiraServer.

 <table>
     <thead>